The NJ Society of Professional Journalists is proud of its annual quest to recognize the best journalism in the Garden State.

 (NOTE: scroll down to find detailed descriptions of each category; the info is also available on the contest form, which can be found here.)

-- The Stuart and Beverly Awbrey Award for Community-Oriented Journalism by a weekly or hyperlocal publication
+- The Stuart and Beverley Awbrey Award for Community-Oriented Journalism by a weekly or hyperlocal publication

 - The Wilson Barto award for Outstanding “Rookie” Journalist of the Year

 - The David Carr Award for Reporter of the Year

 - The Ron Miskoff Award for Outstanding Journalism Educator of the Year

 - The Herbert Morrison Award for Best Audio News Story

 - The Tim O’Brien Award for Best Use of Public Records in a Story

 - The Gabe Pressman Award for Best Video News Story